-The series of bonds are secured by an obligation issued under the ARMI.
+Each series of the referenced bonds are secured by an obligation issued under the ARMI.

 6. PROFESSIONAL AND GENERAL LIABILITY PROGRAMS

 The Corporation operates a wholly owned insurance company, Trinity Assurance, Ltd. ("TAL").
 TAL qualifies as a captive insurance company and provides certain insurance coverage to the Corporation's Health Ministries under a centralized program.
 The Corporation is self-insured for certain levels of general and professional liability, workers' compensation, and certain other claims.
 The Corporation has limited its liability by purchasing other coverages from unrelated third-party commercial insurers.
 TAL has also limited its liability through commercial reinsurance arrangements.